-Fig. 10 shows the proposed antenna's reflection-coefficient, gain and radiation efficiency when PIN diode D1 is switched 'on' and 2 is switched 'off'.
+Fig 9 shows the proposed antenna's reflection-coefficient, gain and radiation efficiency when PIN diode D1 is switched 'on' and 2 is switched 'off'.
 In this scenario the right-hand vertical stub is connected to the radiating patch.
 Once again dual-band is excited at 3.5 GHz and 4.8 GHz.
-The bandwidth at 3.5 GHz for $S{11} \le -10$ dB is 1.25 GHz from 2.75 - 4 GHz, and at 4.8 GHz bandwidth is 1 GHz from 4.4 - 5.4 GHz.
+The bandwidth at 3.5 GHz for $S{11} \le -10$ dB is 1.25 GHz from 2.75-4 GHz, and at 4.8 GHz bandwidth is 1 GHz from 4.4-5.4 GHz.
 The measured gain is >2 dBi between 2.1 GHz and 4 GHz, and between 4.5 GHz and 5.6 GHz.
 The peak gain is 3.5 dBi at 5 GHz.
-The measured radiation efficiency between 2.75 - 4 GHz and 4.4 - 5.4 GHz is >90% with a peak efficiency of 98.5% at 3.4 GHz.
-The measured radiation pattern at the resonance frequencies of 3.5 GHz and 4.8 GHz are given in Fig. 11.
+The measured radiation efficiency between 2.75-4 GHz and 4.4-5.4 GHz is >90% with a peak efficiency of 98.5% at 3.4 GHz.
+The measured radiation pattern at the resonance frequencies of 3.5 GHz and 4.8 GHz are given in Fig 10.
 In the E-plane the antenna radiates energy omnidirectionally however in the H-plane it radiates bidirectionally.
 The radiation patterns in the E-plane at both frequencies are similar however the radiation pattern in the H-plane at 3.5 GHz is distorted.
 There is good agreement between the measured and simulation results.

-Fig. 9.
-The reflection-coefficient, gain and radiation efficiency response of the proposed antenna when PIN diode D1 is forward biased and D2 is reverse biased.
+Fig 10.
+The reflection-coefficient, gain and radiation efficiency response of the proposed antenna when both PIN diodes are forward biased.